-Trigger a Flow That Performs Actions After a Record Is Saved
+Trigger a Flow to Run After a Record Is Saved

 Where: This change applies to Lightning Experience and Salesforce Classic in Essentials, Professional, Enterprise, Performance, Unlimited, and Developer editions.

 Who: To activate a record-triggered flow that runs after the record is saved, you need the View All Data permission.

 - You can choose to trigger the flow to run only when records are updated.
 This option isn’t available for record-change processes.

 - Unlike processes built in Process Builder, flows have a standard list view, so you can organize and adjust your view to your liking.

 - You can access other objects’ records and execute loops.